 As noted above, session IDs for events sent via the Amplitude SDKs are automatically generated and managed.
 However, for events sent via the HTTP API, Amplitude defaults to a session ID of

 -1.
 This means the event is excluded from all session metrics.

 NOTE: This commonly occurs when sending data to Amplitude from Segment via a cloud-mode connection.
 As with sending data via HTTP API, you will have to explicitly set a session ID to track sessions.

 Events included in the same session will be connected with a blue line, as shown above.

-Start Session/End Session events
+Start Session and End Session events

-Amplitude does not automatically track the default
+Amplitude does not track

 Start Session and